The 8 Best Membership Management Software of 2019

 EventBank started off as an event management software that transformed immensely since it’s inception as a platform.
 With customer feedback and pain points, the platform’s versatility eventually caught the attention of companies and organizations who host events to increase engagement at scale.
 With this in mind, feature additions and improvements have added membership management to its retinue of use cases.

 Fully customized to an organization’s needs, the platform is entirely made up of parts of a whole. the CRM aspect is there, but as we said before, the real needs happen after members convert.
 EventBank makes sure you have the web presence for your events ready and leverages contact info to personalize email campaigns, ticketing, and finances all from the platform, which also has mobile versions available for in-person check-ins, melding in-person relationships with the digital back end.

 Pros: All-in-one solution for both membership management and engagement needs.

 Cons: Lack of CRM integrations for clients who currently use a third party. (integrations will come in 2019)

 The entire ecosystem Sumac has created is based on it’s “Basic CRM” which is the core of the whole package.
-The addons simply feed the CRM, or feed themselves from the CRM, to help with event managment, ticketing, reminders, etc. A solid idea for users who intend on very specific membership management needs and don’t expect to scale much.
-Which packages have their own benefits, none lock off features.
+The addons simply feed the CRM or feed themselves from the CRM, to help with event management, ticketing, reminders, etc. A solid idea for users who intend on very specific membership management needs and don’t expect to scale much.
+Which packages have their own benefits, none lock off features?
 Packages merely express the level of support you’ll receive as a customer.
 No matter the package you choose, your addon costs may vary.